 The 12,000 word entries are explained through clean definitions, examples and usage.
 This is an invaluable reference book for young readers and writers.
 It was developed in consultation with experts in the teaching field.
 The vocabulary lists are up-to-date and includes entries such as compact disc, biodegradable and word processor.

 The introductory section encourages dictionary skill.
 This book will help to build a child's understanding of language and will help them to improve spelling and grammar skills.

 20 of 20 people found the following review helpful.

 By Pam T

-This dictionary by Dorling Kindersley is just what a child's reference book should be.
-It is sturdy and brightly attractive and my children often ask me to sit down with them and just look at the various pictures and talk about what word goes with them.
+This dictionary by Dorling Kindersley is just what a childs reference book should be.
+It is sturdy and brightly attractive and my 4 year old daughter often asks me to sit down with her and just look at the various pictures and tell her what word goes with them.

 Beyond that I have found it to be a mommy life-saver because this same child --and now my son-- will ask me what something means and I find myself at a loss as to how to explain the word in simple enough terms.
 Wa-La, the DK Illustrated dictionary.
 Their explanations are short and perfect; and although it is not a comprehensive dictionary (you will not find words like impugn and insolent) it is certainly the best one that my hubby and I have found on the market.